Analysis of the case studies

 Case Studies documentation

 Over the course of 2020, the case study authors have engaged in research and drafting.
-They prepared a report and a short video for all nine cases:
+They prepared a report, a factsheet and a short video for all nine cases:

 - Case study 1: CRISPR-based gene drives